St. Luke's Episcopal Church

 Second Reading

-Lector: A Reading from the Letter of Paul to the Romans
+Lector: A reading from Paul’s Letter to the Romans

 People: Thanks be to God.